Vancouver Island wedding photographers

 • A style that matches your vibe.
 Light and airy, dark and moody, documentary, classic.

 • Real wedding experience.
-Weddings move fast with timelines, lighting shifts, and high-pressure moments.
+Weddings move fast, with timelines, lighting shifts, and pressure.

 • Comfort and chemistry.
-You'll spend most of your day with them.
-If the vibe feels awkward, it can show.
+You spend most of your day with them.
+Awkward shows.

 • Backup gear and systems.
-Cameras fail.
-Memory cards corrupt.
-Professionals plan for this.
+Cameras fail and cards corrupt.
+Pros plan for it.

 • Clear packages and pricing.
-Know what's included: hours, edited images, albums, usage rights, add-ons.
+Hours, edited images, albums, usage rights, add-ons.

 Social media vs real galleries

-Instagram and TikTok are highlight reels.
-What you see there is often a photographer's absolute best work, not the full story.
+Instagram and TikTok are highlight reels: a photographer's absolute best work, not the full story.

 Before booking, always ask to see:

-• A full wedding photo gallery, start to finish
+• A full wedding gallery, start to finish

-• A complete wedding film, not just a 2–3 minute teaser
+• A complete wedding film, not just a 2 to 3 minute teaser

-A realistic expectation: out of a full gallery of 600–900 images, not every photo will be frame-worthy.
-But around 80% should feel consistent, well-edited, and emotionally solid.
+Realistic expectation: out of 600 to 900 images, not every shot is frame-worthy, but around 80% should feel consistent, well-edited, and emotionally solid.

-• Over-curated social media only.
-If full galleries aren't available, proceed carefully.
+Over-curated social media only.
+If full galleries are not available, proceed carefully.

 Questions to ask before you book